PiotrSkrzypa/UnityFX/README.md

 ```

-After installing dependencies you can import package in Unity with
+Once you have installed DependencyResolver or manually installed the dependencies, you can import package in Unity with
 the Unity Package Manager using this URL:

 ```